Exactly How We Afford to Travel Often

 petit-jean-state-park-overlook-road-trip-from-tulsa

-We have an appreciation for seeking fulfillment outdoors through an active and healthy lifestyle hiking, camping, and road-tripping.
-We currently live in a city and take every chance we can to get out and explore off the beaten path.
+We appreciate seeking fulfillment outdoors through an active and healthy lifestyle, including hiking, camping, and road-tripping.
+Although we currently live in a city, we take every chance we can to get out and explore off the beaten path.

 how-to-travel-cheap-outdoors